ratnakar-asara/hello-world/test.md

 Click on **"Actions" -> "Transfer Asset"**.
 An asset can be transferred by entering existing user id and clicking on the Transfer button.
 Updated details can be seen from Detail View of the Asset.

 # Credentials
 Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not deployed)

+# Known Issues
+  - No Form Field validations
+  - No User validation checks in UI screens like **Transfer Items** and **Bid On Item**
+  - No indication in UI about Bid Price submitted are Ignore by backend/chaincode

 # Problems

 # Future Work